ava11235/ava11235.github.io/_posts/2025-05-01-feature-engineering-with-data-wrangler.md

 2. Choose "Quick model" analysis 🏃‍♂️
 3. Set purchase_made as the target column 🎯
 4. Select "Classification" as the model type 🌲
-5. Review feature importance and model performance metrics [[5]](https://aws.amazon.com/blogs/machine-learning/prepare-and-visualize-time-series-datasets-in-amazon-sagemaker-data-wrangler/)
+5. Review feature importance metrics
+This Quick Model found the items_viewed to the most important feature for predicting purchase_made.
+Note that this is not the final model that will be used.
    ![image](https://github.com/user-attachments/assets/812db677-bffe-41fd-9a2a-fdd6b1f3f498)